-- 38. (1) This section applies at the trial of a proceeding if the proceeding is: - (a) a civil action brought under this Act; or - (b) a prosecution for an offence under this Act. - (2) Evidence in the proceeding may be given by affidavit if the evidence is that: - (a) at a particular time, a right protected under this Act subsisted in the work or other subject-matter to which the proceeding relates; or - (b) at a particular time, that right in that work or subject-matter was owned by, or exclusively licensed to, a particular person; or - (c) at a particular time, that right in that work or subject-matter was not owned by, or exclusively licensed to, a particular person; or - (d) a particular act was done without the authority of the owner of that right, or of the exclusive licensee of that right, in that work or subject-matter. - (3) However, if a party to the proceeding wants in good faith to cross examine the person who made the affidavit with respect to the matters in the affidavit, the affidavit may not be used in the proceeding unless: - (a) the person appears as a witness for such cross-examination; or - (b) the Supreme Court, in its discretion, permits the affidavit to be used without the person appearing.
+38. (1) This section applies at the trial of a proceeding if the proceeding is: (a) a civil action brought under this Act; or (b) a prosecution for an offence under this Act.
+(2) Evidence in the proceeding may be given by affidavit if the evidence is that: (a) at a particular time, a right protected under this Act subsisted in the work or other subject-matter to which the proceeding relates; or Formatted (b) at a particular time, that right in that work or subject-matter was owned by, or exclusively licensed to, a particular person; or Formatted (c) at a particular time, that right in that work or subject-matter was not owned by, or exclusively licensed to, a particular person; or Formatted (d) a particular act was done without the authority of the owner of that right, or of the exclusive licensee of that right, in that work or subject-matter.
+Formatted Formatted (3) However, if a party to the proceeding wants in good faith to cross examine the person who made the affidavit with respect to the matters in the affidavit, the affidavit may not be used in the proceeding unless: in the arridavit, the arridavit may not be used in the proceeding timess. (a) the person appears as a witness for such cross-examination; or (b) the Supreme Court, in its discretion, permits the affidavit to be used without the person appearing.
+PROTECTI ON REQUIREMENTS FOR WORKS 39.
+(1) This Act applies to: (a) works of authors who are citizens of, or have their habitual residence in, Vanuatu; and (b) works first published in Vanuatu irrespective of the nationality or residence of their authors; and (c) works first published in another country and also published in Vanuatu within 30 days, irrespective of the nationality or residence of their authors; and